Victim of Medical Negligence? Know Your Rights

 The right to a trial by juryA good malpractice attorney will investigate the case and determine if there is a good faith basis to proceed with a lawsuit.
 You have the right to bring a negligence and personal injury claim if you have been hurt, or a “wrongful death” claim if a family member has been killed.
 In Rhode Island and Massachusetts, like most states, you have a right to have that claim heard and decided by a jury as well.
 Many people don’t know it, but the Seventh Amendment to the United States Constitution establishes and protects the right to a trial by jury of regular citizens, rather than an insurance company or government bureaucrats.
 Most state constitutions do as well.

 The right to be properly advised and prepared

 If you do proceed with a lawsuit, you have rights throughout the process as well.
 Good, ethical lawyers recognize they have an obligation to treat all witnesses and parties with basic dignity and respect, including those on the other side of the dispute.
 Your own lawyer has certain obligations too, and you have the right to expect to be appropriately informed, advised and prepared throughout the entire case.

-If you believe you or a loved one may have been harmed by medical negligence or malpractice, the lawyers at Decof, Decof & Barry, P.C.
-(DD&B) have extensive experience in this area.
-DD&B generally charges no fees unless it is successful in recovering money for you, and advances all case expenses as well.
+If you believe you or a loved one may have been harmed by medical negligence or malpractice, the lawyers at Decof, Barry, Mega & Quinn, P.C. have extensive experience in this area.
+Decof, Barry, Mega & Quinn generally charges no fees unless it is successful in recovering money for you, and advances all case expenses as well.
 Please feel free to call us and discuss your case.